 And it’s not necessary to turn any of these events into a Bible study.

 Why?
 Because when Christians get together, the talk invariably and organically turns to things of a spiritual nature.

 I gave a lot of thought to what the lady from my Sunday School class said at our fellowship that evening.
 And instead of planning a weekly Bible study, I started planning the occasional ladies’ night out – a simple dessert fellowship at my house, or dinner at a restaurant.
 Every time we get together, we inevitably end up talking about spiritual matters.
 Once, we spontaneously gathered around and prayed for a sister who had shared some things she was struggling with.
 Another time, we brought up some Scriptures to encourage one of the ladies who was walking through a particular issue with her child.
-We’ve discussed and recommended good godly books (and warned against some) to each other.
+We’ve discussed and recommended good godly books (and warned against some poor ones) to each other.
 We’ve laughed a lot, and sometimes cried, but mostly, grown…together.